tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 Copy the contents of multiple files into a new file

-8. `cat "cherries" "grapes" "banana" "apple" > fruit-salad`
+8. `cat "cherries" "grapes" "banana" "apple" > fruit-bowl`

 Display the first 10 lines of a file

 9. `head fruit-salad`